Camp Pico Blanco: Closure and potential sale

+On June 26, 2022, the White Stag Leadership Development Academy, the Esselen Tribe of Monterey County, and Camp Krem Camping Unlimited, calling themselves the Pico Blanco Partners, submitted a proposal to the Silicon Valley Monterey Bay Council to acquire the 18 acre parcel containing Camp Pico Blanco.
+Other groups had also submitted proposals and offered larger amounts, but the council chose to enter into an exclusive negotiation agreement with the partnership because they indicated an interest in preserving its availability to Scouts.

 Environmental issues

 The camp is located at 800 ft astride the North Fork of the Little Sur River, 11.3 mi south of Carmel, California on Highway 1, and south-east on Palo Colorado Road 13 mi.